The Second Doctors first adventure. The Power of the Daleks not only reinvented the character of the Doctor, but also his mortal enemies.

 Troughton is on top form here.
 He is instantly able to inject his trademark humour into the character of the Doctor yet he is also able to add a more mysterious edge to the character than Hartnell was.
 In this story the Second Doctor is a very secretive character who is two steps ahead of everyone and never lets anyone even his companions in on what he is planning.
 At times his somewhat more light hearted Doctor can seem ironically somewhat more sinister than the cantankerous Hartnell ever did such as when he is casually playing his recorder whilst Ben screams at him that a man has just been murdered.

-What about the Daleks however isn’t that the reason we are here?
-Well the Daleks it could be argued change just as much as the Doctor himself!
+As for the Daleks, it could be argued change just as much as the Doctor himself!

 Nations Daleks though effective villains for how alien they were, and the perfect villain for Hartnell to get outraged at, would not have worked in this story as well against Troughton’s Doctor.

 Nation’s Daleks were also depicted as being more weaker physically.
 In their first story they cannot even leave their own city whilst in the Dalek Invasion of Earth they have to launch plague missiles hidden in metiorites before they can invade the earth and even then they are only able to rule a devastated earth through Robomen slaves.
-Nations Daleks were still a threat because of how advanced they were, but in terms of actual physical power they were quite weak and Nation did this on purpose as it was a wonderful irony that these ridiculous looking, frail creatures despised others for being supposedly inferior, and as I have commented on in the past this made them the perfect allegory for men like Klaus Barbie, Herman Goerring and even today Nick Griffen.
+Nations Daleks were still a threat because of how advanced they were, but in terms of actual physical power they were quite weak and Nation did this on purpose as it was a wonderful irony that these ridiculous looking, frail creatures despised others for being supposedly inferior.

 The Daleks in this story meanwhile are shown to be truly formidable creatures.
 The Second Doctor at one point warns that one Dalek is capable of destroying the entire earth colony of Vulcan by itself.
 At the end when the Daleks begin slaughtering the people of the colony its like a scene from the new series where the Daleks are more like a force of nature just destroying everything in their path.